visgl/loaders.gl/docs/developer-guide/concepts/worker-threads.md

 # Worker Threads

-Reasons for moving loading to workers:
+On modern browsers, many loaders.gl loaders are set up to run on JavaScript worker threads.
+(Refer the documentation of each loader to see if it supports worker thread loading).

+Loading and parsing of data on worker threads can bring significant advantages

-- When parsing is CPU heavy, the browser main thread can become blocked, freezing the application until parsing completes.
+- **Avoid blocking the browser main thread** - when parsing longer files, the main thread can become blocked, effectively "freezing" the application's user interface until parsing completes.
-- Leverage multi-core CPUs when parsing multiple data items.
+- **Parallel parsing on multi-core CPUs** - when parsing multiple files on machines that have multiple cores (essentially all machines, even modern mobile phones tend to have at least two cores), worker threads enables multiple files to be parsed in parallel which can dramatically reduce the total load times.

-Considerations when moving loading and parsing to workers:
+Hoever, there are a number of considerations when loading and parsing data on JavaScript worker threads:

-- Data Transfer - Serializing/deserializing when transferring resuls back to main thread can more than defeat gains from loading on a separate thread.
+- **Serialization/deserializion overhead** when transferring resuls back to main thread can more than defeat gains from loading on a separate thread.
-- Data Types - Due to data transfer issues there are constraints on what data types are appropriate
+- **Choice of Data Types** - Due to data transfer issues there are constraints on what data types are appropriate
-- Configuration - Creating workers can require build system setup/configuration.
+- **Build configuration** - Workers can require complex build system setup/configuration.
-- Message Passing - Parsing on workers requires message passing between threads.
+- **Message Passing** - Parsing on workers requires message passing between threads.
 While simple it can add clutter to application code.
-- Debugging - Worker based code can be somewhat harder to debug.
-Being able to move the code back to the main thread can help.
+- **Debugging** - Worker based code tends to be harder to debug.
+Being able to easily switch back to main thread parsing (or an alternate worker build) can be very helpful.
-- Startup Times - Worker startup times can defeat speed gains from parsing on workers.
+- **Startup Times** - Worker startup times can defeat speed gains from parsing on workers.
-- Thread Pool Management (TBA) -

 ## Data Transfer